pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/56-SlotFill-API.md

-# SlotFill API (Plugin UI Extensions) in Gutenberg — The Ultimate Guide + Interview Prep
+# SlotFill API (Plugin UI Extensions) in Gutenberg

 ## What is SlotFill (in plain English)?